WINE 7777 - Wine Business Research Project (M)

 Due to the nature of this research project, you will submit your report in ‘parts’.
 The purpose of this approach is three-fold.

-It is envisaged that the entire project will e approximately 6,000 to 8,000 words (not including appendices and references).
+It is envisaged that the entire project will e approximately 6,000 (not including appendices and references).
 Whilst you have touched on many of these components in putting together a research proposal – in the report these aspects are more details and must be fully justified.

 1.1.
 Scope and terms of reference